msamancioglu/dynamic_module_inclusion/README.md

 python main.py file1
 ```

-You shoul see file1 includes and run dynamically
+You should see /files/file1.py included and run dynamically

 ```sh
 running magic file 1